Blogs

 Continue Reading

 This post focuses on parallel computing on the GPU.
-Parallel computing is a way of solving large problems by breaking them into smaller pieces and run these smaller pieces at the same time.
+Parallel computing solves large problems by breaking them into smaller pieces and running those pieces at the same time.

-Main reasons of technical trends in the parallel computing on the GPU Modern processors are made from transistors.
-And each year, those transistors get smaller and smaller.
+Why GPUs for parallel computing Modern processors are made from transistors.
+Each year those transistors get smaller.
 The feature size is the minimum size of a transistor on a chip.
-As the feature size decreases, transistors get smaller, run faster, use …
+As it decreases, transistors get smaller, run faster, use less power, and you can fit more of them on a chip, giving more resources for …

 Continue Reading